selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 everything is a definition.
 - Practice losing
 - [Forget the stack, taste is what is left](https://youtu.be/A_Lv0Ze272g?si=r2s8NLzytCbGlYuP)
+- At this moment in time, everyone needs to know why they end up as they are.
+- Your skills and experience are no longer about income.
 ---
 ## Thoughts as Narrative